Francis Warner (author)

-Francis Robert Le Plastrier Warner (21 October 1937 - 7 December 2021) was an English poet, playwright, musician, and scholar.
+Francis Robert Le Plastrier Warner (21 October 1937 – 7 December 2021) was an English poet, playwright, musician, and scholar.
 Warner received early notice for his lyrical poetry but focused most of his later literary career on Agora, a cycle of plays that explore the development of Western culture up to the late 20th century.
 An Emeritus Fellow of St. Peter's College, Oxford, and Honorary Fellow of St. Catharine's College, Cambridge.
 He was also a noted advocate for experimental theatre, leading attempts during the 1960s and 1970s to establish a Samuel Beckett Theatre for avant-garde theatre production in Oxford.

 Early life and education

 Warner was born in Bishopthorpe, Yorkshire, England, to Reverend Hugh Compton Warner and Nancy Le Plastrier Owen.
-After serving as vicar of Bishopthorpe from 1932-1938, Reverend Warner became vicar of St. Martin of Tours in Epsom in 1938, an incumbency he held until his resignation in 1950 to become education secretary of the Church of England Moral Welfare Council.
+After serving as vicar of Bishopthorpe from 1932 to 1938, Reverend Warner became vicar of St. Martin of Tours in Epsom in 1938, an incumbency he held until his resignation in 1950 to become education secretary of the Church of England Moral Welfare Council.
 Reverend Warner and his family lived in The Old Vicarage, Epsom, throughout World War II, an experience recalled later by Francis in the collection Beauty for Ashes: Selected Prose and Related Documents and the text of David Goode's Blitz Requiem.
 Warner was educated at Christ's Hospital, London College of Music, and St Catharine's College, Cambridge.
 Whilst at Cambridge, Warner was C.S.
 Lewis's last graduate student.
 The elder Warner, who had become an honorary canon of Guildford Cathedral in 1948, died in London, age 51, after a long illness, on 1 July 1956.

 Career

 Academe

-Warner spent much of his academic career at St Peter's College, Oxford, where he was Lord White Fellow, and Tutor in English Literature from 1965–99.
-After retirement, he was elected Honorary Fellow of St Catharine's College, Cambridge, and Emeritus Fellow of St Peter's College, Oxford.
+Warner spent much of his academic career at St Peter's College, Oxford, where he was Lord White Fellow, and Tutor in English Literature from 1965 to 1999.
+After retirement, he was elected Honorary Fellow of St Catharine's College, Cambridge, and emeritus Fellow of St Peter's College, Oxford.